General Terms and Conditions of Business for the online sale of products and services

 3.1.
-The product prices shown on the website are given in Euro.
+The product prices displayed on the website and/or third websites are given in Euro.
 These are always indications, which must be confirmed by the seller explicitly by e-mail, accepting thus the order.

 3.2.
 The product prices shown on the website are inclusive of VAT.